 A Nebraska rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
 Nebraska landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.

 A Nebraska roommate agreement is a legal contract between two or more people (“co-tenants”) who share a rental property according to rules they set, including for things like splitting the rent.
 This agreement binds the co-tenants living together, and doesn’t include the landlord.

 - Landlord’s Name and Address (required for all leases) – Nebraska leases must contain the name and address of the landlord or authorized agent.
 This enables smooth communication of any important legal notice.

 - Lead Based Paint Disclosures (required for some leases) – For any property built before 1978, federal law requires that a Nebraska residential lease must contain a lead-based paint disclosure with an EPA informational pamphlet, plus notice of any lead hazards on the property.

 To learn more about required disclosures in Nebraska, click here.

 Nebraska Landlord Tenant Laws

-- Security Deposits – A standard security deposit in Nebraska cannot be valued at more than 1 month’s rent.
-Also, any security deposits maintained by a Nebraska landlord must be returned to their tenant within 14 days of their lease ending.
+- Security Deposits – Nebraska does not normally allow a security deposit of more than 1 month’s rent.
+Upon lease termination, any unused portion of a security deposit must be returned to the tenant within 14 days.

 To learn more about landlord tenant laws in Nebraska, click here.